Skip to main content

 5. Gather the tracking number and shipping label details.

-Step 1: Identify the carrier
+Step 1: Identify the carrier and package

 Open the shipment in Arcus: